 Credit Hours and Workload: This is a 3 unit course.
-A unit as SRJC is defined as "One lecture hour and two hours of outside work throughout the semester ordinarily serve as a basis for one unit of credit."
+A unit at SRJC is defined as "One lecture hour and two hours of outside work throughout the semester."
 See page 19 of the College Catalog for more information.
-The expectation for this course is that you will spend about 3 hours per week in class and you will spend about 6 hours per week studying and completing assignments for this course.
+The expectation for this course is that you will spend about 3 hours per week in class & you will spend about 6 hours per week studying and completing assignments for this course.
 Your reading speed will affect the actual time it takes you to complete readings.
-As always, excellent students ("A" students) often spend slightly more time on coursework and studying.
 In other words, the SRJC suggests: